—- plugin —-

 It will remove rows from the usermessage table for the autoresponder's campaign, which lets phpList send the campaign again to those subscribers.
 It will also remove rows from the listuser table for the lists associated with the autoresponder's campaign, which lets you add the same subscribers to the list again.

-The fields on an autoresponder can be changed apart from the campaign.
+The fields on an autoresponder can be changed except the campaign.
 If you want to use a different campaign then you should create a new autoresponder.